 God’s grace seeks man –

-that there is something literal that has transpired in the gentiles to give
+near, meaning that there is something literal that has transpired in the

-them Jewish origin.
-What we have in common with the believing Jew is the
+gentiles to give them Jewish origin.
+What we have in common with the believing

-are essentially the same.
-Paul says that being a believing spiritual Jew is
+Jew is the indwelling Holy Spirit.
+Paul says that being a spiritual Jew is

-infinitely more important than being an unbelieving physical Jew.
-In Romans he
+infinitely more important than being an unbelieving Jew.
+In Romans he said that

-said that if Jews don’t believe in Jesus for the remission of their sin,
+if Jews don’t believe in Jesus for the remission of their sins, they are

-they are unbelievers and have broken covenant with Abraham the believer, but
+unbelievers and have broken covenant with Abraham the believer, but the

-the believing gentile has faith in common with Abraham, and in that sense he
+believing gentile has faith in common with Abraham, and in that sense he is more

-is more a member of God’s chosen race than the unbelieving Jew.
+a member of God’s chosen race than the unbelieving Jew.
+See

 Eph 2-11,12